CI-TRACS/High_Performance_Computing/index.md

 * Have a basic understanding of how to request GPUs and utilize them for deep learning tasks
 * Have a basic understanding of the performance difference between CPU and GPU for deep learning
 * Have a basic understanding of different types of file system found on HPC clusters
-* Have a basic understanding of how correct file system choice affect deep learning performance
+* Have a basic understanding of how correct file system choice affect application performance

 > ## Getting Started